miking-lang/miking-ipm/README.md

 - **direction:** Defines the render direction.
 Takes one of the following values: "TB", "RL", "BT", "LR".

-- **displayNames:** There is a option to define a display name for any of the nodes when visualizing any of the datatypes.
-These values must be strings, and have no affect on the model other than that when visualized the labels for the nodes/states will not be the names used in the model, but the display names.
-All names used in the model must be unique, but display names do not.
-The display names are defined by a list of tuples `(a,b)`, where `a` is the name of the node that is used in the model and `b` is the string that will be shown as the label instead.
+- **vSettings:** There is an option to customize the nodes when visualizing any of the datatypes (not circuits atm).
+The extra settings names are defined by a sequence of tuples `(a,b)`, where `a` is the name of the node that is used in the model and `b` itself is a sequence of tuples with graphviz settings.
+Ex `b = [("setting","value"),...]`.
+The different settings could be found in the documentation at <a href="https://graphviz.org/documentation/">graphviz.org</a>.
+Examples for custom labels could be found below or in the examples directory.
+If you're not interested in adding any customizes settings, just pass an empty sequence `[]`.

-    **Note:** this does not work with file conversion at the moment.

 See the datatypes below for examples.
 ## DFA